semantic-release/semantic-release/README.md

 <footer>
 ```

-You can simplify using this convention for yourself and contributors by using [commitizen](https://github.com/commitizen/cz-cli) and [validate-commit-msg](https://github.com/kentcdodds/validate-commit-msg).
+You can simplify using this convention for yourself and contributors by using [commitizen](https://github.com/commitizen/cz-cli) and [validate-commit-msg](https://github.com/kentcdodds/validate-commit-msg) or [semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli).

 ### Patch Release